wavefrontHQ/docs/pages/doc/hello_wavefront_aws_tutorial.md

 ### Step 3: Configure the AWS Integration

-Go back to the Wavefront cluster where you opened the AWS integration tile, and follow these steps:
+Go back to the Wavefront instance where you opened the AWS integration tile, and follow these steps:

 <table style="width: 100%;">
 <tbody>